Club Penguin: Shutdown

-On May 14, 2020, it was announced that all private servers using the Club Penguin brand were given DMCA take-down notices after allegations emerged concerning child predation by an administrator of another popular private server, Club Penguin Online.
-According to an investigation by the BBC, one man involved with the site had been arrested on suspicion of possessing child pornography.
-Detectives say the man from London has been released on bail pending further inquiries.
+On May 14, 2020, it was announced that all private servers using the Club Penguin brand were given DMCA take-down notices after allegations emerged concerning predation by an administrator of another popular private server, Club Penguin Online.
 On May 15, 2020, the site was shut down after complying with the DMCA takedown notice by The Walt Disney Company.
 In a statement, Disney said, "Child safety is a top priority for the Walt Disney Company and we are appalled by the allegations of criminal activity and abhorrent behaviour on this unauthorised website that is illegally using the Club Penguin brand and characters for its own purposes. [...]
-We continue to enforce our rights against this, and other, unauthorised uses of the Club Penguin game."Club Penguin Rewritten was shut down on April 13, 2022, by the City of London Police Intellectual Property Crime Unit, who took control of the website and arrested three people "on suspicion of distributing materials infringing copyright".
+We continue to enforce our rights against this, and other, unauthorised uses of the Club Penguin game."Club Penguin Rewritten was shut down on April 13, 2022, by the Police Intellectual Property Crime Unit of the City of London Police, who took control of the website and arrested three people "on suspicion of distributing materials infringing copyright".
 According to one of the game's administrators, the team had shut down the game and "voluntarily given control over the website to the police" after a request from Disney.